malabasterr/malabasterr/README.md

 ---

 ### :woman_technologist: About Me :
-I am a full stack developer in training from the United Kingdom.
+I am a full stack developer from the United Kingdom.

-- :mortar_board: I’m currently undertaking a full stack bootcamp with Code First Girls, finishing in September
+- :mortar_board: I’ve recently completed the full stack bootcamp with Code First Girls

-- :computer: I am looking for opportunities to work as a junior fullstack developer from September 2023
+- :computer: I am actively looking for my first job as a full stack developer or frontend developer

-- :seedling: So far I have studied JavaScript, React, HTML, CSS, Python and SQL.
+- :seedling: I have studied JavaScript, React, HTML, CSS, Python and SQL.

 - :game_die: In my free time, I enjoy board games and creating puzzles & games for my friends